odilia-app/site/content/_index.md

 ## Under Active Development

-This website as well as the software itself is in its early stages and under active development, please check back at a later stage to see more exciting news and documentation, or [subscribe to our RSS feed](news/index.xml).
+This website as well as the software itself is in its early stages and under active development!
+We're actively looking for contributors!
+Please feel free to open an issue in Github or create a pull-request for new features.